Frequently Asked Questions

-Children receive the basics for school success in Stepping Stone rooms.
-Many of them have few toys at home and need help communicating, problem solving and following directions.
+Children receive the basics for school success in A Stepping Stone Foundation rooms.
+Many of them have few books and toys at home and need help communicating, problem solving and following directions.
 Their parents work hard during the year to acquire skills important for economic and educational success.
 Everyone grows in confidence and self-esteem and families become their school’s most valuable volunteers and advocates–today and in the future.

 How do parents feel about this program?

 Dads are some of our biggest success stories.
 Dads who discover that they have an important role to play in their child’s life are clear about how they grew from the program.
 Moms who get GED’s or learn to speak English feel stronger and more in charge of their lives.
 They are not getting a handout–they are participating in their child’s education.
 They are empowered to be in charge of their lives.
 A number have felt strong enough to go out and get a job.
 Such positive changes affect the children, the entire family and the community.

 What do educators and experts say about the power of such experiences for children?

 Socialization for a preschooler is crucial.
 A Stepping Stone Foundation children learn to work together, appreciate differences, follow directions, and communicate their feelings and needs.
 They learn basic school skills in settings full of fun and play.
 Through curiosity and hands-on activities they explore their world and learn how to be a successful contributors to society.